sdispater/orator/docs/migrations.rst

 Creating Migrations
 ===================

-To create a migration, you can use the ``migrate:make`` command on the Eloquent CLI:
+To create a migration, you can use the ``migrations:make`` command on the Eloquent CLI:

 .. code-block:: bash

-    eloquent migrate:make create_users_table -c databases.py
+    eloquent migrations:make create_users_table -c databases.py

 This will create a migration file that looks like this: